 Alice Perry Engineering Building

 Voted Irelands favorite building in the Public Choice 2012 RIAI Irish Architecture Awards, the Engineering Building was officially launched in July 2011 by An Taoiseach, Enda Kenny TD.
-The building has captivated the imagination of students, donors and academics and has culminated in an evolutionary teaching space, which itself behaves as a teaching tool.

 The world-class teaching and research facility ushered in a new era for Engineering at the University, which has an excellent reputation in Engineering education.
 Its resourcefulness as a teaching tool is exciting for students and academics with its exposed construction techniques and an array of ecological building methods